Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on bundles

+These curves $\gamma_i$ partition the sphere $\sigma = S^2$ into several regions.
+Under the map $f$, some of these regions are mapped to $A_1$, while others are mapped to $A_2$.
+To compute the intersection with $R_1$ (which is a subset of $A_1$), it suffices to consider only the regions mapped to $A_1$.

-\begin{lemma} Let $U\subset S^2$ be a region mapped to $A_1$ by $f$ as above, then the homology class in $H_2(A_1,\partial A_1)$ represented by the image of $U$ decomposed into the sum of cylinders and at most one sphere. \end{lemma}
+\begin{lemma} (The Decomposition Lemma) Let $U\subset S^2$ be a region mapped to $A_1$ by $f$ as above, then the homology class in $f_*([U])\in H_2(A_1,\partial A_1)$ can be represented by the sum of some cylinders and at most one sphere. \end{lemma}